-Child credit is a temporary tax credit for fiscal years 2015-2017.
-The credit is 50 euros per year for each child and it is granted for maximum four children (below 17 years old).
-Both parents can have the credit.
-For single parents the credit is doubled.
-If the combined personal pure earned and capital income (i.e. earned and capital income after natural allowances) exceeds 36 000 euros per year, the credit is diminished by 1 % of the difference between the income and the limit of 36 000 euros.
-The credit is subtracted from the state tax, but if the state tax is smaller than the credit, the rest is subtracted from municipal tax, medical care contribution and church tax in the proportion of their respective shares.
-The child credit is applied after the low earned income tax credit.
+Child credit was a temporary tax credit for fiscal years 2015-2017.
+The credit was 50 euros per year for each child and it is granted for maximum four children (below 17 years old).
+Both parents could get the credit.
+For single parents the credit was doubled.
+If the combined personal pure earned and capital income (i.e. earned and capital income after natural allowances) exceeded 36 000 euros per year, the credit was diminished by 1 % of the difference between the income and the limit of 36 000 euros.
+The credit was subtracted from the state tax, but if the state tax was smaller than the credit, the rest was subtracted from municipal tax, medical care contribution and church tax in the proportion of their respective shares.
+The child credit was applied after the low earned income tax credit.

-Changes in earned income tax rules in 2008-2018
+Changes in earned income tax rules in 2008-2019